erikandersen-pariveda/antennae/Antennae/templates/README.txt

 SampleProject is for creating a project that includes both a Flex Library
 	and a Flex Application, to demonstrate inter project dependencies.

+SampleTestApplication is for creating a FlexUnit Application.
+	This includes automatic TestSuite generation and command line execution.